Guangzhouwan: World War II

-Return
+Cession to China

 Republican-demarcated borders of Kwangchowan in February 1935.

-The territory was formally given to the Republic of China on August 18, 1945, after a meeting between the French and Chinese.
+The territory was formally ceded to the Republic of China on August 18, 1945, after a meeting between the French and Chinese.

 French culture

-A French language school (École Franco-Chinoise de Kouang-Tchéou-Wan) and French bank (Bank of Indochina), among other institutions were set up; some such as the Church of St. Victor are extant.
+A French language school (École Franco-Chinoise de Kouang-Tchéou-Wan) and French bank (Bank of Indochina), among other institutions, were set up; some, such as the Church of St. Victor, are extant.